-- How to find a longest possible match if there are many legal matches? - If an accepting state is encountered, do not immediately accept. - Push this accepting state and the current input position into a stack and keep on going until no more matches is possible. - Pop from the stack and execute the actions for the popped accepting state. - Resume the scanning from the popped current input position. - How to find the earliest match if all matches are of equal length? - Number the accepting states according to the order in the expressions. - If you are in multiple accepting states, execute the action associated with the least indexed accepting state.
+- How to find a longest possible match if there are many legal matches? - If an accepting state is encountered, do not immediately accept. - Push this accepting state and the current input position into a stack and keep on going until no more matches is possible. - Pop from the stack and execute the actions for the popped accepting state. - Resume the scanning from the popped current input position. - How to find the earliest match if all matches are of equal length? - Assign numbers $1, 2, \cdots$ to the accepting states using the order they appear (from top to bottom) in the expressions. - If you are in multiple accepting states, execute the action associated with the least indexed accepting state.